This is this: Yes, I traveled 8,000 miles to see a band, and I’d do it again!

 That evening, before the show, Stephanie and I walked to a restaurant near the venue and ate something quick.
 She had figured we’d be fine if we arrived around 9 p.m. but when it was 8 and we were done eating, she didn’t even bother asking me if we should go into the venue.
 She knew I wanted to be inside well before the band came onstage and it was good that we did, as we saw a lovely set from the opening band Gwenno.
 Once they ended, I knew I was minutes away from seeing my favorite band, and one that I hadn’t seen live in 25 years.

 They opened with “As One,” a song off their new album, and were magnificent.
-Any worries about a let-down disappeared very quickly and they played a 19-set set, plus a two-song encore that killed.
-I worked my way up to the front early in the show for a short bit, but returned to my original spot in the venue where I can soak it all in.
+Any worries about a let-down disappeared very quickly and they played a 19-song set, plus a two-song encore that killed.
+I worked my way up to the front early in the show for a short bit, but returned to my original spot in the venue where I could soak it all in.
 Their selection was great, and although I wanted to hear a few more, they’d have to play their entire catalog to fulfill my wish list as I never could truly pick a favorite song from Suede.
-I was extremely glad they played Metal Mickey, So Young, We are the Pigs, Filmstar, The Drowners and Animal Nitrate — which was, as Stephanie would later describe the rendition of as, “A monster!”
+I was extremely glad they played Metal Mickey, So Young, We are the Pigs, Filmstar, The Drowners and Animal Nitrate — which was, as Stephanie would later describe the rendition of as aptly “A monster!”

 If the memory of the first time I saw them lasted 25 years, this show will last the rest of my life.
 It seemed quite fitting that they ended by playing “Life is Golden,” which described how I felt about the entire adventure.